Aquatic ape hypothesis: The Hardy/Morgan hypothesis

 Hardy's hypothesis as outlined in New Scientist was:

 Hardy argued a number of features of modern humans are characteristic of aquatic adaptations.
 He pointed to humans' lack of body hair as being analogous to the same lack seen in whales and hippopotamuses, and noted the layer of subcutaneous fat humans have that Hardy believed other apes lacked, although it has been shown that captive apes with ample access to food have levels of subcutaneous fat similar to humans.
 Additional features cited by Hardy include the location of the trachea in the throat rather than the nasal cavity, the human propensity for front-facing copulation, tears and eccrine sweating, though these claimed pieces of evidence have alternative evolutionary adaptationist explanations that do not invoke an aquatic context.

 The diving reflex is sometimes cited as evidence.
 This is exhibited strongly in aquatic mammals, such as seals, otters and dolphins.
 It also exists as a lesser response in other animals, including human babies up to 6 months old (see infant swimming).
 However adult humans generally exhibit a mild response.

 Hardy additionally posited that bipedalism evolved first as an aid to wading before becoming the usual means of human locomotion, and tool use evolved out of the use of rocks to crack open shellfish.
 These last arguments were cited by later proponents of AAH as an inspiration for their research programs.

 Morgan summed up her take on the hypothesis in 2011:

 Reactions

-The AAH is generally ignored by anthropologists, although it has a following outside academia and has received celebrity endorsement, for example from David Attenborough.
+The AAH is generally ignored by anthropologists, although it has a following outside academia and conferences on the topic have received celebrity endorsement, for example from David Attenborough.
+Despite being debunked, it returns periodically, being promoted as recently as 2019.